The Best Interactive Theatre Experience at Sleep No More in New York

 Sleep No More has adult themes.
 You could see scenes of nudity and (implied) violence.

 When the show is over, you’ll exit at the same speakeasy from the beginning.
-If you came in with other people, this is handy to know where you’ll be able to meet after everyone after the show.
+If you came in with other people, this is handy to know where you’ll be able to meet up with everyone after the show.

 What I loved about Sleep No More is that it is such a unique experience – I’ve never seen any theatre production like it.
-No matter when you go, you’ll have a different experience with Sleep No More than anyone else (including anyone you know).
+No matter when you go, you’ll have a different experience than anyone else (including anyone you know).
 Even if you went back again, you’d likely see and experience something different than you had before.
 I don’t believe there’s a “wrong” way to see or experience this show.
-Apparently, I missed out on the big finale, but I still loved my experience with it.
-Sleep No More is a unique and exciting performance to see/experience.
+Apparently, I missed out on the big finale, but I still loved this show.
+Sleep No More is a unique and exciting performance to attend.
 If you live in or are visiting New York City, I recommend checking it out.

 Sleep No More takes place at the McKittrick Hotel at 530 West 27 Street, New York City.
 Ticket prices range from $80 to $170 (excluding fees and taxes).
 The show can sell out, so I recommend purchasing tickets in advance.
 This post was not sponsored or endorsed by Sleep No More or Emursive.
 I paid full price for my ticket and loved the show.
 It’s a unique experience that I’d gladly see again.

-As mentioned in the article the McKittrick Hotel isn’t an actual hotel (just the venue for the show).
+As mentioned the McKittrick Hotel isn’t an actual hotel (just the venue for the show).
 If you are looking for a hotel in New York City, you can book one here.

 Have you been to an interactive show like Sleep No More?